jf3096/angular-route-middleware/README.md

 It is not limited in angular-route but able to apply to other library like ui-route or ngNewRoute.
 * angular-route

+##Languages
+* Typescript
+* Javascript (TS will eventually compile to js. so feel free to use it if you are not TS coder)

 ## Source of Idea
 The whole idea was inspired by react-thunk and is to introduce a middleware for angular route module so that developers are able to manage route state in a loosely coupled way.
 It is quite useful for following cases: